duartemelo/MSAuth/README.md

 - [X] Docker compose
 - [X] Create an API Gateway to use multiple MS
 - [ ] Implement async communication using RabbitMQ
-- [ ] Implement Redis distributed cache
+- [X] Implement Redis distributed cache
 - [ ] Fix race condition issues
+- [ ] Create a Postman collection to share so people can test the project
 - [ ] Create a front-end to consume the back-end services

 ## Run the project